NiniEdo/GameBoyEmu/README.md

 -	Sayers.SDL2.Core (v1.0.11): Planned for handling graphics and input (implementation in progress).

 ### Known Issues
-- Incomplete CPU Emulation: Some CPU instructions and behaviors may not be fully implemented.
 - Graphics Output: Graphics rendering is not yet implemented.
 - Limited MBC Support: Memory Bank Controllers (MBC) are not fully supported.